MiltonGreat/Metal-Surface-Defects/README.md

 ### Overview

-In the manufacturing industry, identifying and predicting defects early in the production process is essential to improve product quality, reduce costs, and enhance overall efficiency.
-This project utilizes machine learning techniques to predict the severity of defects in manufacturing based on data from various factors such as:
+This project uses machine learning techniques to predict the severity of defects in manufacturing.
+The goal is to classify images of metal surfaces into different defect categories based on the type of defect observed.
+A Convolutional Neural Network (CNN) model is employed for image classification, where the input consists of images of metal surfaces with six possible defect types.

+### Objectives

+The primary objectives of this project are:

-- Defect Type: The type of defect observed in the product (e.g., scratches, cracks).
+- Defect Classification: Classify images of metal surfaces into different defect categories.
-- Defect Location: The part of the product or surface where the defect occurs (e.g., internal or surface defects).
-- Inspection Method: The method used for inspecting the product (e.g., visual inspection, automated testing).
-- Repair Cost: The estimated cost required for repair.

-The data used in this project includes simulated images of surface defects from a manufacturing setting, with the aim to train a classification model that can predict the severity of defects.
+- Severity Prediction: Predict the severity of defects using machine learning techniques.
+- Model Evaluation: Evaluate the performance of the CNN model and analyze its predictions using various metrics.

 ### Dataset

-The dataset used in this project is the Metal Surface Defects dataset, available in the form of BMP images representing different types of defects.
+The dataset consists of images from the NEU Metal Surface Defects Data set, which contains 1,800 images classified into six defect types.
+The images are in BMP format and have been resized to a consistent size of 224x224 pixels.

+- Training Data: 1,324 images
+- Test Data: 332 images

 The images are categorized into several defect types such as:

 - Crazing
 - Inclusion